mutinex/mmm-eval/docs/user-guide/data.md

 ## Data Format

-BenjaMMMin accepts CSV and Parquet files with the following structure:
+mmm-eval accepts CSV and Parquet files with the following structure:

 ### Required Columns